UkraineOfficial Name: Ukraine

 - Taking some time before travel to consider your personal security – here are some useful tips for traveling safely abroad.

-CRIME: Street crime remains a serious problem in Ukraine.
+CRIME: Street crime remains a problem in Ukraine.
 The country continues to undergo significant economic, political, and social transformation, and income differences have grown accordingly.
 As a result, you and other foreign visitors may be perceived as wealthy and become easy targets for criminals.
-United States citizens often stand out in Ukraine, and are therefore more likely to be targeted than in Western European countries where incomes are higher and U.S. citizens may blend in better.
-The police are poorly paid, motivated, trained, and equipped, and also are considered to be one of the most corrupt organizations in Ukraine.
-Ukrainian police and emergency services remain generally below Western European and U.S. standards in terms of training, responsiveness, and effectiveness.
+The police are poorly paid, trained, and equipped, and historically were considered to be one of the most corrupt organizations in Ukraine, frequently soliciting bribes.
+Although reforms are underway, they will take time.
+Ukrainian police and emergency services remain below Western European and U.S. standards in terms of training, responsiveness, and effectiveness.
 Ukrainian law enforcement and emergency officials rarely speak English and interpreters are not readily available.

 Most street crimes reported to the Embassy are non-violent and non-confrontational, and range from various scams to simple pick-pocketing, purse-snatching, and theft of personal items from parked cars.
 Many of these crimes occur in downtown Kyiv or on the public transport system, including the subway (metro).
 Muggings, armed robberies, harassment, or the drugging of unsuspecting victims at nightspots and bars (where they are then robbed) have been reported, but less frequently.
-Cases of assaults in apartment building corridors, elevators, and stairwells, as well as armed break-ins and crimes involving small-caliber firearms have also been reported, but are rare; most criminals do not carry guns, but may have other weapons.
-When violent assaults do occur, they usually involve punches and kicks, with an occasional bottle or similar item used as a club.
+Cases of assaults in apartment building corridors, elevators, and stairwells, as well as armed break-ins and crimes involving firearms have also been reported, but are rare; most criminals do not carry guns.
+Victims frequently report that violent assaults involve the use of bottles or clubs.

 A commonly reported scam in Kyiv is the “wallet scam,” which involves a person dropping a wallet or a packet of money near you.
 After you pick up the wallet/packet and attempt to give it back to the individual who dropped it, the scam artist claims that the wallet is missing money and accuses you of stealing it.
 The individual either threatens to call the police if you don’t pay or asks you to show your wallet to prove that you did not take any money.
 When you show your wallet, the thief grabs your money and flees.
 A very common variant involves a second person who intercedes and claims to be a police officer, often flashing a badge.
 The second person also asks to see your wallet, grabbing the money and fleeing or, through sleight of hand, stealing your money.
 Many variants exist: two wallets, three or more thieves, etc. All variants involve the victim picking up something and returning it to the person who dropped it.